Porn Induced Erectile Dysfunction? What’s Going On?

 The Link Between Porn and Erectile Dysfunction

-Erectile dysfunction (ED) is defined as the inability to achieve or maintain an erection sufficient for sexual intercourse.
-While ED has traditionally been associated with physical causes such as diabetes, high blood pressure, or heart disease, recent studies have shown a link between excessive porn consumption and ED.
-In a study conducted by the Italian Society of Andrology and Sexual Medicine, 28% of men seeking treatment for ED reported excessive porn consumption as the main cause (Laumann et al., 2005).
-Another study found that men who consumed porn more than once a week were more likely to experience ED than those who didn’t (Prause & Pfaus, 2015).
+Erectile dysfunction (ED) refers to the inability to form or sustain an erection large enough to have sex.
+Although ED is usually tied to physical causes, such as diabetes, hypertension or heart disease, there is now evidence for ED caused by overuse of pornography.
+According to the Italian Society of Andrology and Sexual Medicine, 28 per cent of men seeking treatment for ED attributed the condition to excessive porn use (Laumann et al., 2005).
+Another study found that men who smoked porn more than twice a week were more likely to suffer from ED than those who did not (Prause & Pfaus, 2015).

 The Impact on Relationships

-PIED not only affects the individual’s sexual health but can also have a significant impact on their relationships.
-The unrealistic expectations and distorted views of sex portrayed in pornography can lead to a decrease in sexual satisfaction with real-life partners.
-This, in turn, can lead to relationship problems such as infidelity, communication breakdown, and eventually, separation or divorce.
+PIED is not just harmful to the individual’s sexual life but can also be damaging to their relationships.
+Pornography’s lurid expectations and perverted notions of sex contribute to a decline in sexual fulfillment with real-life partners.
+This, in turn, can cause issues in relationships such as infidelity, communication dysfunction, and ultimately separation or divorce.

 What Can Be Done?